 - Your standard of living could change.
 In long separations, the way you live your life could change.
 You may not be able to afford the things you once could.
 The judge will determine how much alimony you receive based on your situation as it is in the present, not what it was in the past.
 Waiting to divorce could decrease your chances of receiving the alimony you need.

-If you have questions about your San Francisco divorce or need help, contact the Law Offices of Paul H. Nathan.
+If you have questions about your Marin County divorce or need help, contact the Law Offices of Paul H. Nathan.
 We represent only women because we know you aren’t always treated fairly in divorce cases.
 We will do what we can to protect you.

 Click on our testimonials tab to hear reviews from our clients!